Saubhik998/MvcWebApp/Readme.md

 - **MongoDB Integration**: Utilizes MongoDB for storing and retrieving logs.
 - **Log Management**: Retains only the 5 most recent logs by deleting the oldest entry when a new one is added.
 - **Navigation**: Easy navigation between **Home** and **View Log** pages.
-- **PC-Optimized UI**: Clean and responsive design tailored for desktop viewing using Bootstrap.

 ## Tech Stack
 - **Frontend**: HTML, CSS, Bootstrap